MakieOrg/Makie.jl/docs/src/output.md

 ## Animated plots

-It is also possible to output animated plots as videos (note that this requires [`ffmpeg`](https://ffmpeg.org/) to be installed and properly configured on your computer.)
+It is also possible to output animated plots as videos (note that this requires [`ffmpeg`](https://ffmpeg.org/) to be installed and properly configured on your computer (test this by running `ffmpeg -version` from a terminal window).)

 ```@docs
 record